-Over 6 million households chose to switch energy supplier last year, and it should continue to rise every year.
+Over 6 million households chose to to switch their home energy supplier last year, and it should continue to rise every year.
 At Love Every Savings, we are encouraged that more and more energy consumers are educating themselves on the benefits of regularly comparing energy deals to make sure they are keeping their household bills low.

 However, there is some confusion around penalties for switching suppliers before the contract end date.
 So, we have put together this guide covering all you need to know to avoid unwanted exit fees and pick the best time to switch.